Using WSL in Windows

 winget install usbipd

-1. Now configure the USB serial device to be able to connect to the WSL with usbipd:
+2. Configure the USB serial device to connect to WSL using usbipd.

-2. Open PowerShell command prompt with administrator rights and then type in the command
+3. Open the PowerShell command prompt with administrator rights and then enter the following command to get a list of USB serial devices.

 usbipd list

-1. To access the specified device from Windows on WSL locally, the device must be bound with usbipd.
-Open PowerShell command prompt with administrator rights and then type in the command:
+4. To access a specified device from Windows on WSL locally, bind the device with usbipd.
+Open the PowerShell command prompt with administrator rights and enter the following command.

 usbipd bind --busid <BUSID>